ORNL/AdditiveFOAM/scripts/visualization/README.md

 ```

 The AdditiveFOAM and OpenFOAM environments must be sourced so that
-`plotPower`, `plotDimensions`, and `plotCET` are on `PATH`.
-The driver also
+`plotPower`, `plotDimensions`, and `plotCET` are on `PATH` and the shared
+`nLightAFX-1000.cfg` location is available.
+The driver also requires
-requires `pvbatch`, FFmpeg, Pillow, Matplotlib, NumPy, and Pandas.
+`pvbatch`, FFmpeg, Pillow, Matplotlib, NumPy, Pandas, PyYAML, and SciPy.
 It invokes
 each ParaView asset group in a fresh off-screen process, regenerates the
 quantitative and analytic plots, writes the results to
 `assets/images/visualizations`, and verifies the expected output set.
 Use
 `--output-dir` to write elsewhere or `--dry-run` to inspect every command.
 Alternatively, pass `--cases-root` once on the command line.
 Individual case
 arguments are available only as overrides for nonstandard directory layouts.
+Use
+`--amb2018-data-case` if the completed AMB power log, melt-pool CSVs, and
+solidification CSV are stored separately from the reconstructed baseline case.
+The driver validates these inputs before replacing the three quantitative plots.
-Use `--calibration-campaign` and `--calibration-experiments` when those outputs are stored elsewhere.
+Use `--calibration-campaign` and `--calibration-experiments` when those outputs
+are stored elsewhere.

 The case directories and their computed fields remain external inputs; the
 driver does not copy them into the documentation repository.